WPChill/strong-testimonials/readme.txt

 = Display =

-Everything happens in a **View**.
-Instead of learning multiple shortcodes with dozens of options, a View contains all the options in a simple, intuitive editor that no other testimonial plugin has.
-Display the View using a single shortcode or the widget.
+Everything happens in a **view**.
+Instead of learning multiple shortcodes with dozens of options, a view contains all the options in a simple, intuitive editor that no other testimonial plugin has.
+Display the view using a single shortcode or the widget.

-You can create unlimited Views.
-For example, one View for the form, another View for a list, another for a slideshow, and so on.
+You can create unlimited views.
+For example, one view for the form, another view for a list, another for a slideshow, and so on.

 Some of the options for displaying testimonials in a **list** or **slideshow**: